SteveSanderson/knockout-es5/README.md

 Installation
 ============

+To use in a bower:

+    bower install knockout-es5

-To use in a client-side web application, get a copy of the [`knockout-es5.min.js` file](https://raw.github.com/SteveSanderson/knockout-es5/master/dist/knockout-es5.min.js), and just add a `<script>` tag referencing at.
+Or, get a copy of the [`knockout-es5.min.js` file](https://raw.github.com/SteveSanderson/knockout-es5/master/dist/knockout-es5.min.js)

+Then just add a `<script>` tag referencing at.
 Be sure to place the reference *after* your reference to Knockout itself:

     <script src='knockout-x.y.z.js'></script>
     <script src='knockout-es5.min.js'></script>